ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 In addition to this the command line tool **compute-sanitizer** can be used to look exclusively for memory access problems: unallocated buffers, out of bounds accesses, race conditions, and uninitialized variables.

 Finally, in order to utilize the GPUs at maximum some performance analysis tools.
-Nvidia provides NVIDIA Nsight Systems and NVIDIA Nsight Compute tools for helping the developers to optimize their applications.
-The former, NVIDIA Nsight Systems, is a system-wide performance analysis tool that  provides detailed metrics on both CPU and GPU usage, memory bandwidth, and other system-level metrics.
-The latter, NVIDIA Nsight Compute, is a kernel-level performance analysis tool that allows developers to analyze the performance of individual CUDA kernels.
+Nvidia provides Nvidia Nsight Systems and Nvidia Nsight Compute tools for helping the developers to optimize their applications.
+The former, Nvidia Nsight Systems, is a system-wide performance analysis tool that provides detailed metrics on both CPU and GPU usage, memory bandwidth, and other system-level metrics.
+The latter, Nvidia Nsight Compute, is a kernel-level performance analysis tool that allows developers to analyze the performance of individual CUDA kernels.
 It provides detailed metrics on kernel execution, including memory usage, instruction throughput, and occupancy.
 These tools have graphical which can be used for all steps of the performance analysis, however on supercomputers it is recommended to use the command line interface for collecting the information needed and then visualize and analyse the results using the graphical interface on personal computers.

 Apart from what was presented above there are many others tools and features provided by Nvidia.
 The CUDA eco-system is very well developed.